DIAGNijmegen/website-content/content/pages/vacancies/robust_general_vacancy.md

 ## Job description
 We are looking for enthusiastic PhD candidates to develop deep-learning algorithms for the different aims of the new AI labs.
 The developed algorithms will support clinicians in diagnosis and treatment process.
-As described, the applications in the new AI labs cover primarily radiology, cardiology, or neurology.
+As described, the applications in the new AI labs cover primarily radiology, neurology, or cardiology.

 ## Profile
 You should:

 * be a creative and enthusiastic researcher with an MSc degree in Computer Science, Physics, Engineering or Biomedical Sciences or similar
 * have a clear interest to develop image analysis algorithms and an affinity with medical topics.
-* have experience with deep learning, machine learning, and image analysis is a plus.
+* have good communication skills and enjoy working in a multidisciplinary team
-* have good communication and enjoy working in a multidisciplinary team
+* have expertise in software development, preferably in Python
-* have expertise in software development, preferably in Python, are essential.
+* having experience with deep learning, machine learning, and image analysis is a plus.

 ## Terms of employment
 You will be appointed for four years as a PhD student with the standard salary and secondary conditions for PhD students in the Netherlands.
 The research should result in a PhD thesis.